Please wait for download

 found in a blazing car were tonight being treated by police as a possible

-his wife - and his children - two girls aged 12 and nine and two boys aged
+estranged from his wife - and his children - two girls aged 12 and nine and

 was a quiet, calm, happy person, I don't understand how a lovely man can do